2.01.2019

 Here are a couple of reasons why we have decided to make Trinity Baptist Church our church home.

-• The pastor preaches God's Word and the church has a strong Biblical theology.
+• The pastor preaches God's Word, and the church has a solid Biblical theology.

-• This sermon, The Most Difficult Mission, is an example of the passionate, challenging Bible preaching.
+• This sermon, The Most Difficult Mission, exemplifies the passionate, challenging Bible preaching.

 • The church is about a 12-minute WALK from our house.
 This is important as we thought about inviting people we meet in our community to church.

-We are not sure how long we will be here but I do know that it is important for me and my family to be committed to a local, Biblical church - submitted to that church's leaders, using our gifts to help others grow, and learning alongside other believers.
-However, long we are here, we want to be here - growing and sharing with other believers.
+We are still determining how long we will be here.
+Still, my family and I must be committed to a local Biblical church - submitted to that church's leaders, using our gifts to help others grow and learn alongside other believers.
+However, as long we are here, we want to be here - growing and sharing with other believers.
 We are very thankful for the people at Trinity Baptist Church and for the leadership of the pastors and elders.